OpenBB-finance/OpenBB/website/content/terminal/reference/etf/ta/aroon.md

 ---
 title: aroon
-description: This page provides a comprehensive detail on 'Aroon' - an indicator that shows when a new trend is dawning in the market.
+description: "This page provides a comprehensive detail on 'Aroon' - an indicator that" shows when a new trend is dawning in the market.
 It explains how to interpret upward and downward trends as well as crossovers.
 keywords: